 1) Complete the New Student Enrollment Form.

-(All documents must be current, and the Student Health Examination and Florida Certificate of Immunization must be less than one year old.
-Email all documents to SSHA@mail.com)
+(All documents must be less than one year old.
+Email all documents to firstname.lastname@example.org).

 Enrollments are processed each Friday.

-SSHA allows for year-round enrollment.
+SSA allows for year-round enrollment.
 Our “official” academic year begins August 1st of each year and ends July 31st of each year.
-If you join SSHA mid-year to late-year, any school days completed at another school or while registered as a homeschooled student will roll over to SSHA.
+If you join SSA mid-year to late-year, any school days completed at another school or while registered as a homeschooled student will roll over to SSA.

-If your student attended another school or were homeschooled prior to joining SSHA, we are happy to place them in the grade level that best fits their academic needs.
+If your student attended another school or were homeschooled prior to joining SSA, we are happy to place them in the grade level that best fits their academic needs.
 While we do not require transcripts to review transfer credit for the elementary and middle school years (grades k-8), this is required of incoming students who have already completed grades 9, 10, or 11.
-SSHA is happy to accept transfer credits.
-Any fees associated with transfer credit for 9th, 10th, and 11th grade can be found in our fee schedule.
+SSA is happy to accept transfer credits.
+Any fees associated with transfer credit for high school students is included in the enrollment fee.

-SSHA serves as your umbrella or covering in FL and enrollment in SSHA meets attendance and other legal requirements in the state.
+SSA serves as your umbrella or covering in FL and enrollment in SSA meets attendance and other legal requirements in the state.